 The second one breaks down even further the difference between spackle and drywall mud (joint compound).

 The right tool for the right job now includes the right product for the right job.
-Since each has its part in DIY home improvement projects, keep a container of each handy in your shop for just those occasions.
+Since each has its part in DIY home improvement projects, keep each container handy in your shop for just those occasions.